 - decrease the rate of blood glucose absorption and thus lower postprandial glycemia

-- bind and sequester bile acids leading them to being excreted in the stool rather than reabsorbed via enterohepatic circulation; the liver then must reabsorb more LDL cholesterol (the “bad” type) from the bloodstream to synthesize new bile acids and this lowers LDL levels in the blood
+- bind and sequester bile acids leading them to being excreted in the stool rather than being reabsorbed via enterohepatic circulation; the liver then must reabsorb more LDL cholesterol (the “bad” type) from the bloodstream to synthesize new bile acids and this lowers LDL cholesterol levels in the blood

 Fermentable fibers essentially provide food for the gut microbiome and aid in its growth.
 When microbes metabolize the fiber, SCFA are produced and these provide a myriad of health benefits.
 The SCFA include acetic (C2:0), proprionic (C3:0), and butyric (C4:0) acids, typically in a 2.0:0.5:0.5 molar ratio.(Hervik, 2019)

 Non-fermentable soluble fibers will bring associated fluid to the stool to add bulk and assist in overly loose or hard stools.
 Non-fermentable insoluble fibers with large particle sizes can irritate the lining of the colon; this stimulates increased fluid secretion and aids in constipation.
 At the same time, too much of this insoluble fiber may lead to diarrhea, and non-fermentable insoluble fibers with small particle sizes may add bulk to the stool and can have a constipating effect when consumed in excess.